-The Baltimore Blast plays all its home games at the Baltimore Arena, located in the heart of downtown Baltimore.
+The Baltimore Blast plays all its home games at Royal Farms Arena (formerly Baltimore Arena), located in the heart of downtown Baltimore.

 201 W. Baltimore Street